center-for-threat-informed-defense/public-resources/solorigate/README.md

     - Released 13 December 2020 (**Updated 21 December 2020**)
     - https://github.com/fireeye/sunburst_countermeasures

 - In a broader context, it's also worth bearing in mind the theft of FireEye's Red Team tools, as disclosed in early December.
+This theft was later linked to UNC2452 in Kevin Mandia's SSCI testimony.
     - Released 8 December 2020
     - https://www.fireeye.com/blog/threat-research/2020/12/unauthorized-access-of-fireeye-red-team-tools.html